UCL-ION-python-course-2025/connect4/README.md

 There are **a load** of functions in `game_mechanics.py`.
 The useful functions are clearly indicated and are explained in their docstrings.

-**We suggest you use these to form your features, but don't change them.** This is because the original `game_mechanics.py` file will be used in the competition.
+We suggest you use these to form your features.
+However, **you cannot change the `game_mechanics.py` file**.
+The original will be used in the competition.

-If you want to tweak one, copy-paste it to `main.py` and rename it.
+If you want to tweak one of these functions, copy-paste it to `main.py` and rename it.

 ## Suggested Approach :+1: